 5. Will drinking apple juice help my breastfed baby poop?

-No studies indicate a relationship between maternal apple juice consumption and babies’ bowel movement.
+No studies indicate a relationship between maternal apple juice consumption and babies’ bowel movements.
 However, apple juice in small quantities is often recommended for breastfed babies with constipation as it contains a natural laxative called sorbitol (11), but this should not be fed to the baby without a doctor’s recommendation.

 6. Is it safe to drink apple juice while taking medication while breastfeeding?